UNINETTSigma2/documentation/jobs/job_types/fram_job_types.md

 - __Allocation units__: whole nodes
 - __Job Limits__:
-    - minimum 4 nodes, maximum 32 nodes (can be increased)
+    - minimum 1 node, maximum 32 nodes (can be increased)
 - __Maximum Walltime__: None.
 The jobs will start as soon as resources are available for at least 30 minutes, but can be requeued at any time, so there is no guaranteed minimum run time.